n-eq/n-eq.github.io/_posts/2025-05-19-the-perfect-technical-interview.md

 an ideal technical interview format should look like.

 Evaluating a software engineer's technical skillset within a limited amount of time is a fairly difficult task.
-In this short post, I'll specifically focus on the step where candidates are expected to demonstrate their technical skills — excluding HR screening and team-fit interviews.
+In this short post, I'll specifically focus on the step where candidates are expected to demonstrate their technical skills, excluding HR screening and team-fit interviews.

 Arguably, the most common format companies rely on is the home-assignment coding challenge, where candidates are asked to solve a programming puzzle and/or answer additional multiple choice questions.
 While this format can be relevant for _certain_ roles, it's often a poor and low-effort strategy.
 In many cases, it reflects a lack of creativity or investment from hiring teams, rather than a genuine attempt to evaluate real-world skills. \
 Unless it clearly aligns with the role, it should come as a red flag it may be worth reconsidering your application.

 ## Good technical interviews are thoughtful

-When candidates invest time and effort into learning about a company, understanding its tech stack, its culture, and values, it’s only fair to expect the same level of care from recruiters — especially in how they craft and evaluate the technical interview step.
+When candidates invest time and effort into learning about a company, understanding its tech stack, its culture, and values, it’s only fair to expect the same level of care from recruiters, especially in how they craft and evaluate the technical interview step.

 That is the reason why technical interviews should reflect genuineness and authenticity.
 A